abelokon0711/chaoscenter/README.md

 The configurations for all applications can be found within `src/main/resources`.
 The settings for Chaos Monkey are set in `web-server.yml`.

-The applications can reached under the following URLs:
+The applications can be reached under the following URLs:

 <pre>
 RegistrationServer: http://localhost:8761